WAN-Solutions/wan24-Core/src/Wan24-Core Tests/README.md

     - Bit-converter (endian-safe)
     - Determine if a number (or any `IComparable`) is within a range
 - Collection extensions
-    - Add a range if items
+    - Add a range of items
 - JSON helper
     - Exchangeable JSON encoder/decoder delegates (using `System.Text.Json`
     per default)